From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Chromatin Loop Analysis

 to each point (see Figure \ref{fig:chromatinloopsamp} for an illustration of data obtained in this fashion).
 This high level of noise is chosen to match the experimental data obtained in \citet{Paris}.
 Throughout the following, we consider the data on a scale of 1:45.
 We stress once again that the goal of our analysis is to distinguish between the respective loop conditions and not between chromatin fibers from which the points are sampled (the overall form of the chromatin fibers within one condition can be quite different).

 We demonstrate in the following that the corresponding DTM-signatures, or more precisely the corresponding kernel density estimators $\kdexvar{i,c}{m}$, $1\leq i\leq 102$, ($m$ chosen suitably small) represent a useful transformation of the data that allows discrimination between the different loop densities, while disregarding the overall shape of the chromatin fiber.
 To this end, we follow the strategy proposed in Section \ref{subsec:application} and calculate $\Delta_{i,c}=\{\empdtm(X_{j,i,c}):X_{j,i,c}\in \mathcal{X}_{i,c}\}$ for $1\leq i\leq 102$, $c\in\{25,10,6,4,2,0\}$ and $m\in\{{1}/{9960},{1}/{4980}, {1}/{1245}\}$.
-These particular choices of $m$ entail that in order to calculate $\empdtm(X_{j,i,c})$ we need to take the mean over the distances to the $k=5,10,40$ nearest neighbors of $X_{j,i,c}\in \mathcal{X}_{i,c}$ (recall the representation of $\empdtm$ in \eqref{eq:emp dtm v2}).
-We determine $\kdexvar{i,c}{m}$ based on each of the samples $\Delta_{i,c}$ (Biweight kernel, $h=1.06\min \{s(\Delta_n),\text{IQR}(\Delta_n)/1.34)\}n^{-1/5})$.
+These particular choices of $m$ entail that in order to calculate $\empdtm(X_{j,i,c})$ we need to take the mean over the distances to the $k=5,10,40$ nearest neighbors of $X_{j,i,c}\in \mathcal{X}_{i,c}$ (recall the representation of $\empdtm$ in \eqref{eq:emp dtm v2}). \begin{remark}[Choice of the parameters $\bm{m}$ and $\bm{k}$] It is important to note that the practical choice of the parameter $m$ (resp. the parameter $k$) strongly depends on the mathematical model and the sampling mechanism used.
+In many mathematical models, increasing the sample size corresponds to an increase in sampling density, while the object under consideration remains fixed.
+In this case, DTM-densities with the same mass parameter $m$, which determines the proportion of points considered, are comparable, although the number of nearest neighbors considered varies with $n$.
+However, this is not necessarily the case in many applications.
+In our biological example, varying $n$ means changing the size of the structure under consideration since the distance between two observable points along the polymer remains fixed (up to random errors).
+In such a case, the corresponding DTM-densities are only comparable if the parameter $k$ is fixed (resulting in variations of $m$).
+Note that our synthetic data sets are all of the same size and therefore both viewpoints are equivalent in this particular case. \end{remark} We determine $\kdexvar{i,c}{m}$ (Biweight kernel, $h=1.06\min \{s(\Delta_n),\text{IQR}(\Delta_n)/1.34)\}n^{-1/5})$ based on each of the samples $\Delta_{i,c}$ .
 The resulting kernel density estimators are displayed in Figure \ref{fig:chromatinanalysisI}.
 Generally, the kernel density estimators based on the different samples with the same loop density strongly resemble each other and it is possible to roughly distinguish between the different values of $c$.
 For all values of $m$ considered, the DTM-density estimators based on $\X_{i,25}$, $1\leq i\leq 102$, (here the respective chromatin fibers form many loops) are well separated from the other kernel density estimators and the estimators based on the samples $\Delta_{i,2}$ and $\Delta_{i,0}$ (which correspond to the lowest loop densities considered) are the most similar when comparing the different loop densities.